-Seclusion means placement of a student in a location where all the following conditions are met:
+Seclusion means placement of a student for any reason other than for in-school suspension or detention or any other appropriate disciplinary measure in a location where both of the following conditions are met:

-- 1. the student is placed in an enclosed area by school personnel; - 2. the student is purposefully isolated from other adults and peers; and, - 3. the student is prevented from leaving, or the student reasonably believes that such student will be prevented from leaving, the enclosed area.
+- 1. School personnel purposefully isolate the student. - 2.
+The student is prevented from leaving or the student has reason to believe that the student will be prevented from leaving the area of purposeful isolation.